w3scout/contao-searchfaq-bundle/README.md

 5. Add the jQuery library to your theme and activate the following templates:
    * j_accordion_open_multiple
    * j_searchfaq

+## Additional Options
+1. Turn the items of a FAQ-Site into an accordion, without the need to use the FAQ-Search: open the FAQ-Site configuration and choose "mod_faqpage_accordion" as individual module template.
+2. Choose between standard accordion behavior (one open item at a time) or select the "j_accordion_open_multiple" template, if you need more than one open accordion at the same time.
+This is not limited to FAQs, it works with standalone accordion elements too.

 ## Contribution
 Bug reports and pull requests are welcome